 You have improved the content of your companies web site or blog, it is fresh and accurate, there are lots of products covered and you have added all of the information that your clients and customers may need to help them decide on using your firm or contacting your firm for more information.
 But calls and contacts are simply not coming through and you are beginning to wonder if the investment in this web site was worth it.

 There are many different attributes that will determine if customers will come to your site and then stay there to browse your material.
 By having excellent original content you have satisfied the search engines, but have you done enough?
 Once your potential readers or customers have been presented with search results that include your web site, the next step is for them to click on the link and be presented with the results.

 Many web sites are slow to respond for a variety of reasons.
 In some cases it is the server that it is running on that is slow.
 In others it can be a network issue.
 It might even be the readers last mile or modem at their location.
 Regardless, if it takes longer than 3 seconds to load a page, many people are just going to move onto another site and you have lost them forever!

 There are all types of templates available.
 Some are more complex than others and some will load faster than others.
-Keep it as simple as possible and test a lot until you have a template that delivers the content in an efficient manner that is satisfying visually to the customer.
+Keep it as simple as possible.
+Test a lot until you have a template that delivers the content in an efficient manner that is satisfying visually to the customer.
 Keep testing to ensure that the theme and template work well with your server.
 Remember the 3 second rule and if your site is not loading within this time frame you could be losing customers.